Mary Anna Marten

-Mary Anna Sibell Elizabeth Marten OBE (née Sturt, 12 September 1929 – 20 January 2010) was an English aristocrat and landowner who made legal history in the Crichel Down affair.
+Mary Anna Sibell Elizabeth Marten (née Sturt, 12 September 1929 – 20 January 2010) was an English aristocrat and landowner who made legal history in the Crichel Down affair.

 Early life

-Mary Anna Sibell Elizabeth Sturt was born on 12 September 1929 at Moor Crichel, the daughter of Napier Sturt, 3rd Baron Alington and Lady Mary Sibell Ashley-Cooper, daughter of the 9th Earl of Shaftesbury, sometime Lord Steward to the household of King George V and Queen Mary, by his wife Lady Constance Sibell Grosvenor who died in 1957, who was a great friend of Queen Mary, daughter of Earl Grosvenor, and sister of Hugh Grosvenor, 2nd Duke of Westminster.
+Mary Anna Sibell Elizabeth Sturt was born on 12 September 1929 at Moor Crichel, the daughter of Napier Sturt, 3rd Baron Alington and Lady Mary Sibell Ashley-Cooper, daughter of the 9th Earl of Shaftesbury, sometime Lord Steward to the household of King George V and Queen Mary, by his wife Lady Constance Sibell Grosvenor who died in 1957, who was a friend of Queen Mary, daughter of Earl Grosvenor, and sister of Hugh Grosvenor, 2nd Duke of Westminster.

 She was god-daughter to Queen Elizabeth (later The Queen Mother), and her only son, Napier Anthony Sturt Marten, was a page to Queen Elizabeth II.

 She enlisted in Buckingham Palace Brownies unit, alongside Princess Margaret, and went to school in Lancaster Gate, later attending Cheltenham Ladies' College.
 Upon the death of her father, Baron Alington in active service in the RAF in 1940, Mary Anna inherited the Crichel House Estate in Dorset as a Minor.
 In 1948 she went up to Somerville College, Oxford, to read agriculture, where she met her future husband on her first day.
 She did not complete her degree.

 Mary Anna and her husband, Lt.-Cdr.
-George (Toby) Gosselin Marten, L.V.O.
-D.S.C., Royal Navy, (1918–1997), son of Vice-Admiral Sir Francis Arthur Marten, K.B.E., C.B., C.M.G., C.V.O., were married on 25 November 1949 at Holy Trinity Brompton.
-He was an equerry to King George VI, and the marriage was attended by King George VI and his wife Queen Elizabeth (Mary Anna's godmother), Princess Margaret, the Duke and Duchess of Gloucester, the Duchess of Kent, the Earl and Countess of Athlone.
+George (Toby) Gosselin Marten, (1918–1997), son of Francis Arthur Marten, were married on 25 November 1949 at Holy Trinity Brompton.